 As is common at this product level, the BenQ W1070 Home Theater Projector comes with two HDMI connectors and all the video source compatibility of the Viewsonic and Epson.
 It also supports all the normal 3D formats: 3D Blu-ray, 3D broadcast (where available), plus appropriately enabled game consoles and NVIDIA 3DTV.
 As with the other 3D-ready projectors, however, active (or RF) glasses are not supplied.

-Rafe Needleman has been testing and writing about business and technology products for over 20 years.
+Rafe Needleman has been testing and writing about technology products for over 20 years.
 He has evaluated hundreds of products as editor of CNET and reviews/editorial director of Yahoo Tech.